-Anyway, many more wines became available, more people visited Italy and explored the wines, many more wines became available and to many, these wines lost there luster.
-That being said, there is still a quite considerable number of people, especially men over the age of 50 who still hold this wine in high esteem and order it often in the Italian Restaurants of the day.
+Anyway, many more wines became available, more people visited Italy and explored the wines, many more wines became available and to many, the so-called "Old School" wines like Ruffino and Pio Cesare lost some of their luster.
+That being said, there is still a quite considerable number of people, especially men over the age of 50 who still hold these wine in high esteem, and order them often in the Italian Restaurants of the day.

-OK, so let's talk about the wine tasted.
+OK, so let's talk about the wine tasted this day.
 As usual the Ruffino Ducale Oro Gold Label 2005 disappointed.
-The wine which is a Premium Wine at "Premium Price" quite often disappoints, as it did on this day.
-It just was not well balance, it lacked fruit, and just was not enjoyable to put it in the simplest terms possible.
-The much cheaper wine in the Ruffino Ducale Chianti Riserva 2006 on the other hand was very enjoyable and a "Superior Wine" to the Ducale "Oro" (Gold Label) 2005.
-It was well rounded with proper tanic and acid components with a generous amount of Fruit and weight that was just perfect, not too much nor too little, just pleasant wine to drink.
+The wine which is a Premium Wine at a "Premium Price" quite often disappoints, as it did on this day.
+It just was not well balanced, it lacked fruit, and just was not enjoyable to put it in the simplest terms possible.
+The much cheaper wine in the Ruffino Ducale Chianti Riserva 2006 (Tan Label) on the other hand was very enjoyable and a "Superior Wine" to the Ducale "Oro" (Gold Label) 2005.
+It was well rounded with proper tannic and acid components, with a generous amount of Fruit and weight that was just right, not too much nor too little.
+It was a pleasant wine to drink.
 And for those of the general public who don't normally know a great deal about wine as far as all the intricacies are concerned (which can be just a bunch of BS), but they know when they like and totally enjoy a wine, you should know that quite often the lesser simple wine of a estate are better, tastier, more enjoyable than the supposedly "Better" more costly Premium wines, which is the case once again with the current vintages available from the estate of Ruffino.

 At this Gala Tasting, the fine wines of Franco and Son Jacopo Biondi Santi were on hand from their two Tuscan estates Castello Di Montepo and their famed Brunello estate Tenuta Il Greppo where Franco and Jacopo's forefather "Created" Brunello.

 First I tried the whole line of Super Tuscans and Morellino Di Scansano from the Montepo Estate.
 A wine that is one of my all-time favorite Super Tuscans, "Sassoalloro" was a bit of a disappointment this time around in the 2007 vintage.
-I have loved this wine over the years especially the 1993 Vintage which I drank with Jacopo and 14 other noted New York Italian Wine Guys in Renzo Rapiscoli, Charles Sciccoilone and myself at a wonderful Wine tasting Dinner Jacopo hosted at Spark's Steak House.
-The wines that evening where outstanding, including; the Sassoalloro, Schidione, Moscadello, and several vintages of Biondi Santi's "Famed" Brunello.
+I have loved this wine over the years especially the 1993 Vintage which I drank with Jacopo Biondi Santi and 14 other noted New York Italian Wine Guys, which included; Renzo Rapiscoli, Charles Sciccoilone and myself at a wonderful Wine tasting Dinner Jacopo hosted at Spark's Steak House back in 1998.
+The wines that evening where outstanding, including; the Sassoalloro, Schidione, Moscadello, and several vintages (1988, 90, and 93) of Biondi Santi's "Famed" Brunello.

 Now down to the stars of the show and the wines of